 Step 2: Teach it to a child.

 Can you explain your chosen concept to a 12-year-old?
 Test your understanding by simplifying your notes.
 Banish jargon and complexity, using only words a child would comprehend.
 Simplicity reveals a depth of understanding, while jargon often conceals ignorance.
-You want to give yours.

 Step 3: Review and Refine